Geobiology: The Earth has changed

 Earth has not remained the same since its planetary formation 4.5 billion years ago.
 Continents have formed, broken up, and collided, offering new opportunities for and barriers to the dispersal of life.
-The redox state of the atmosphere and the oceans has changed, as indicated by isotope data.
+The redox state of the atmosphere and the oceans has changed, as indicated by isotopic data.
 Fluctuating quantities of inorganic compounds such as carbon dioxide, nitrogen, methane, and oxygen have been driven by life evolving new biological metabolisms to make these chemicals and have driven the evolution of new metabolisms to use those chemicals.
 Earth acquired a magnetic field about 3.4 Ga that has undergone a series of geomagnetic reversals on the order of millions of years.
 The surface temperature is in constant fluctuation, falling in glaciations and Snowball Earth events due to ice–albedo feedback, rising and melting due to volcanic outgassing, and stabilizing due to silicate weathering feedback.

-And the Earth is not the only one that changed - the luminosity of the sun has increased over time.
+The Earth is not the only to change - the luminosity of the sun has increased over time.
 Because rocks record a history of relatively constant temperatures since Earth's beginnings, there must have been more greenhouse gasses to keep the temperatures up in the Archean when the sun was younger and fainter.
-All these major differences in the environment of the Earth placed very different constraints on the evolution of life throughout our planet's history.
-Moreover, more subtle changes in the habitat of life are always occurring, shaping the organisms and traces that we observe today and in the rock record.
+All these major differences in the environment of the Earth placed different constraints on the evolution of life throughout our planet's history.
+Subtle changes in the habitat of life are always occurring, shaping the organisms and traces that we observe today and in the rock record.